FarronF/limerick-council-meetings/meetings/2023/06/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 15th May 2023.md

 In proposing the Motion, Councillor Kiely highlighted the difficulties for users of the Dochas Offices

-when cars were parked on the lanes and blocking entrances.--- 15
+when cars were parked on the lanes and blocking entrances.
+---
+15

 **REPLY**: The lane behind the Dochas offices is property registered to Limerick City and County